ChiWang/DmpSW/RawDataConversion/Svc/Readme.md

+##  basical services

     here are basical services for Rdc

     all header files in include directory will been installed into $DMPSWSYS/include/Rdc